PINPAL/Frupis/README.md

 Once you have configured your profile you will need to install the theme colors.
 To do this unzip the ColorTool fill and navigate to the folder that contains the exectuable and the `schemes` folder.

-You can then copy over the contents of the `schemes` folder from this repo into the one from ColorTool.
+You can then copy over the `Frupis.itermcolors` file from this repo (`/src/schemes/Frupis.itermcolors`) into the schemes folder from ColorTool.

 Next open up powershell and navigate to the ColorTool directory.
 Execute the following command to install the theme.